You're about to see the hottest show in town.

 - Reasonable Authority Figure: Commissioner "Bullet" Bob Armstrong, except, of course, if you were Cornette or Kevin Sullivan.

 - Ricky Morton: Well, duh.
-You can't have the Rock N Roll Express win the SMW Tag Team Titles 10 times without the Trope Namer.
+You can't have the Rock N Roll Express win the SMW Tag Team Titles 10 times without the Trope Namers.

-- Ring Oldies: Bob Armstrong, "Cowboy" Bob Orton Jr., the Moondogs, Dick Murdoch, the Mongolian Stomper, the Funk Brothers (Terry and Dory Jr.), the Stud Stable...
+- Ring Oldies: Bob Armstrong, "Cowboy" Bob Orton Jr., the Moondogs, Dick Murdoch, the Mongolian Stomper, the Funk Brothers (Terry and Dory), the Stud Stable...

 - Then, of course, there was Prince Kharis, who was supposed to be 4,000 years old.

 - Run the Gauntlet: Revived the "Beat The Champ" Television Title for a 1990s audience, where the current "champion" had to beat randomly selected challengers for five weeks in a row or pay the former champ a hundred dollars.

-- Samurai: Kendo the Samurai, a masked gimmick first used by "White Lightning" Tim Horner, later done by Bobby Blaze, Scott Antol (WCW's Scotty Riggs) and others.
+- Samurai: Kendo the Samurai, a masked gimmick first used by "White Lightning" Tim Horner, and later Bobby Blaze, Scotty Antol (WCW's Scotty Riggs) and others.

 - Spiritual Predecessor

 - Smoky Mountain need of money and desiring attention of television companies, WCW in need of new stars and angles, began to work together, with not only WCW taking stars from Smoky Mountain but a Smoky Mountain invasion angle being teased.
 Instead, Jim Cornette's anti WCW rant was edited out of WCW television and the invasion angle ended up being transferred to the outsiders who became the nWo a year after Smoky Mountain closed.
 Furthermore, a year after Smoky Mountain closed, the Heartland Wrestling Association opened up and started farming talent into WCW.

 - Ohio Valley Wrestling, which started in 1997 was bought out from the National Wrestling Alliance (WWF/E agreed to cover 30% of its operating expenses) and eventually came under the ownership of Jim Cornette, operating as a farm league to both WWE and TNA.